baditaflorin/transcript-insights/DEPLOYING.md

 npm install
 ```

-This command reads the `package.json` file and installs all the dependencies listed there into the `node_modules` directory.
+This command reads the `package.json` file and installs all the dependencies listed there.

-### 3. Build the Application
+#### 4. Build the Application

 Next, you need to create an optimized production build of your Next.js application.